Top 8 MOM-Licensed Maid Agencies in Singapore 2026, Honest Comparison

 Agency Comparison

-Below is a snapshot of four established maid agencies operating in Singapore.
-Each agency has its own strengths — the right choice depends on your specific needs and priorities.
+Below is a snapshot of eight established maid agencies operating in Singapore.
+Each agency has its own strengths, the right choice depends on your specific needs and priorities.

 Upwill Pte Ltd